scc416/draw-bar-chart/README.md

 `<script src="path_to_file/draw-bar-chart.js"></script>`
 `<link href="path_to_file/draw-bar-chart.css" rel="stylesheet" type="text/css" />`

 "Draw Bar Chart" depends on jQuery, so jQuery has to come before the javascript file of Fraw Bar Chart.

+You can try the demo in `./demo` folder.
+It consists of a

 ## Documentation